-Thanks to donations received through our COVID-19 Appeal, the Robert Fergusson Unit at the Royal Edinburgh Hospital has been able to buy an all-ability bike, adjustable basketball hoop and a touchscreen tablet for training apps, helping them to enhance rehabilitation and recovery.
+Thanks to donations received through our COVID-19 Appeal, and grants received from NHS Charities Together, the Robert Fergusson Unit at the Royal Edinburgh Hospital has been able to buy an all-ability bike, adjustable basketball hoop and a touchscreen tablet for training apps, helping them to enhance rehabilitation and recovery.

 The Robert Fergusson Unit (RFU) is Scotland’s national NHS neuro-rehabilitation service for patients with acquired brain injury and associated behavioural disturbance.
 Patients in the RFU, like most inpatients, found it difficult during COVID-19 with visiting restrictions in place and excursions from the ward temporarily stopped.